 If you scroll through the Instagram stories of any beauty aficionado on a trip to Japan, you'll probably become overwhelmed with envy at all the amazing Japanese drugstore beauty finds that they're stocking up on.
 We always want what we can't have (which is why I'm doomed to curl my stick-straight hair into beachy waves from now until eternity).
 A similar concept applies to these Japanese beauty products: Because they're hard to come by in the U.S., we want them even more.

-We did the heavy lifting for you and scoured the Internet for the best Japanese drugstore beauty products that you can buy stateside, from skincare to makeup.
+We did the heavy lifting for you and scoured the Internet for the best Japanese drugstore beauty products you can buy stateside, from skincare to makeup.
 Stellar products—and adorable packaging—abound.

 Ahead, we share the best Japanese beauty products that you can buy stateside.

 Baby Foot Moisturizing Foot Mask